 A fine blade consisting of a line of tiny needles is dipped in pigment.
 It is then gently stroked across the skin to ‘create’ fine hairs that resemble the person’s eyebrows.
 It can be used to fill in thin brows, extend or thicken existing brows or create brows lost due to any disease or over-plucking.
 The pigments used are natural plant-based or synthetic.

 Brow shaping with wax and tint

-Eyebrow threading is also a way which removes short hair in a row to brow tinting, which according to specific theories, started being practiced in India over 6000 years ago and later spread throughout Asia.
+Eyebrow threading is also a way to remove short hair in a row to brow tinting, which according to specific theories, started being practiced in India over 6000 years ago and later spread throughout Asia.

 The Arabic word for threading is ‘Kite’; in Egypt, it is called ‘Fatlah.’
 It is a widely practiced form of brow shaping in India.

-Threading is widely practiced amongst Iranians.
+Threading is widely practiced among Iranians.
 But it was originally only done when a woman was getting married or for special occasions.
 In ancient Iran, threading was a sign that a girl had reached adulthood.

 This eyebrow trend is also viral in China and other East Asian countries, such as Korea.
 It was historically done on brides and married women.

 So, follow these popular eyebrow trends instead of getting your hair tweezing and plucking those extra hair follicles for the look you wish.
 And now, that won’t even take up your time and concentration in the morning.
-Everyone dreams of waking up with Hollywood celebrities’ eyebrows like Lily Collins, Cara Delevingne, and the likes, isn’t it?
-So hurry up, get the ones you want.
+Everyone dreams of waking up with Hollywood celebrities’ eyebrows like Lily Collins, Cara Delevingne, and the like, isn’t it?
+So hurry up, and get the ones you want.